dgsmith7/LearningCobol/readme.md

 This project is being completed on a MacBook Pro with OS X Catalina using GnuCOBOL

 Future projects include ASCII Art in COBOL.
-(PS - someday, but for now the 'COBOL PTSD' is still too fresh).

 Resources:
 The book: Beginning COBOL for Programmers by Michael Coughlan